Presidential Historian and Author, ABC News Contributor and Consultant on the Presidency, and President and CEO of the

 Having closely examined those decisions that have defined the modern American presidency and personally interviewed those who have shaped the course of history, Mark Updegrove delivers unique insight into how leadership displayed at the height of power and can be applied outside of it.

 Mark K. Updegrove is a presidential historian and the award-winning author of four books on the presidency.
 His last book, The Last Republicans: Inside the Extraordinary Relationship Between George H.W.
 Bush and George W. Bush, drew on exclusive access and interviews with both Bush presidents.
-His next book, Incomparable Grace: JFK in the Presidency, will be published early next year.
+His next book, Incomparable Grace: JFK in the Presidency, will be published in April 2022.

 Updegrove currently serves as the President and CEO of the Lyndon B. Johnson Foundation.
 From 2009 to 2017, he was the director of the Lyndon Baines Johnson Presidential Library, where, in 2014, he hosted the Civil Rights Summit, which included Presidents Barack Obama, George W. Bush, Bill Clinton, and Jimmy Carter, and prompted a The New York Times profile of Updegrove titled, “Chronicler of Presidents is Bringing Four Together.”
 Earlier in his career, he served as U.S. publisher of Newsweek and President of Time magazine’s Canadian edition.

 In addition to speaking, Updegrove is well-known for moderating public events, having conducted interviews with seven U.S. presidents and first ladies as well as a wide range of luminaries including Mikhail Gorbachev, Ruth Bader Ginsburg, Sandra Day O’Connor, Henry Kissinger, Condoleezza Rice, James Baker, Hank Aaron, John Lewis, Bryan Cranston, and Hank Aaron.

 The Last Republicans: Inside the Extraordinary Relationship Between George H.W.
 Bush and George W. Bush: